IAmJonoBo/Prometheus/execution/README.md

 ## Responsibilities

-- Translate ledger-approved plans into concrete tasks for delivery platforms.
+- Convert ledger-approved decisions into sync notes through the configured adapter (Temporal, webhook, or in-memory).
-- Ensure idempotent sync so repeated runs do not create duplicate work.
+- Ensure adapters report idempotent work packages to avoid duplicate syncs.
 - Propagate status updates and impact metrics back into the decision ledger.
-- Emit `Execution.TaskSync` and `Execution.StatusUpdate` events.
+- Emit `ExecutionPlanDispatched` events containing sync metadata.

 ## Inputs & outputs

-- **Inputs:** `Decision.Recorded` events, team roster metadata, integration credentials, and schedule constraints.
+- **Inputs:** `DecisionRecorded` events plus adapter configuration.
-- **Outputs:** `Execution.TaskSync` events (initial dispatch) and `Execution.StatusUpdate` events (progress, completion, blockers).
+- **Outputs:** `ExecutionPlanDispatched` events with sync targets, work packages, and adapter notes.
-- **Shared contracts:** Define schemas in `common/contracts/execution.py` (placeholder) and coordinate documentation with `docs/performance.md` and `docs/ux.md`.
+- **Shared contracts:** `common/contracts/execution.py` defines
+  `ExecutionPlanDispatched` and `WorkPackage`.
+Coordinate documentation with `docs/performance.md` and `docs/ux.md`.

 ## Components

-- Integration clients (Jira, Asana, email, webhook, RPA) with retry semantics.
-- State reconciler to detect drift between ledger expectations and field data.
-- Impact tracker mapping execution progress to strategy metrics.
+- `TemporalExecutionAdapter` launches workflows via `temporalio` when the dependency is installed and the Temporal cluster is reachable.
+- `WebhookExecutionAdapter` provides HTTP dispatch with status reporting and retry-friendly error messages.
-- Notification layer for delivery teams and stakeholders.
+- `_InMemoryExecutionAdapter` captures sync notes for local development and tests.
-- Temporal worker runtime for orchestrating workflows and activities with built-in observability hooks.
+- Temporal worker planning occurs through `build_temporal_worker_plan` and `create_temporal_worker_runtime`, exposing readiness metadata to the pipeline orchestrator.

 ## Observability

-- Monitor sync latency, task creation success rate, and retry volume.
-- Include correlation IDs to trace updates back to original decisions.
-- Log idempotency keys and reconciliation anomalies for investigation.
-- Expose worker metrics via the Prometheus endpoint configured in `TemporalWorkerConfig.metrics.prometheus_port`.
-- Forward OTLP metrics to the configured collector endpoint when available.
+- The orchestrator records adapter notes on each dispatch; once telemetry sinks are hooked up these notes can be promoted to structured metrics.
+- Temporal worker instrumentation exposes Prometheus and OTLP endpoints when dependencies are installed and configured.

 ## Temporal worker runtime